calyxir/calyx/docs/intro.md

 ### Try running an example program

-In order to run a FuTIL program, execute the following command from the repository:
+In order to run a Calyx program, execute the following command from the repository:

 ```bash
 cargo run -- examples/futil/simple.futil
 ```

-This will run the FuTIL compiler with input file `examples/futil/simple.futil`, and generate a FuTIL program without control constructs.
+This will run the Calyx compiler with input file `examples/futil/simple.futil`, and generate a Calyx program without control constructs.
 In order to generate SystemVerilog, execute the following:

 ```bash